f5devcentral/sslo-o365-update/README.md

 ---

 **Improvements**
-- Update 7.2.3 - to support additional enhancements
+- Update 7.2.4 - to support additional enhancements
-   - Updated to support TMSH and crontab execution by non-root user
+   - Updated to support more correct sys.exit(1) and stderr output for errors
-   - Updated log file to location under working directory
-   - Changed default working directory to /tmp/o365/